 The championships speak for themselves.
 It's no fluke that the city with just over 50,000 in population has been called "Winnersville" for decades.

-To trace the essence of Winnersville though, one must dig deep in to the city’s roots.
+To trace the town's essence, though, one must dig deep in to the city's roots.
 The championships stem from passion and perseverance, but above all –– preparation.

 "All of these athletes know that they have the Club to thank for and they show it," he said.
 "They find a home there and remember that they played there.
 It's just something to be passionate about.
 It's tradition.
 It's a way of life."

-Notable alumni of the Club include legendary Atlanta Falcon Jessie Tuggle, Bulldog National Champion Buck Belue and MLB All-Star J.D.
+Notable alumni of the Club include legendary Atlanta Falcon Jessie Tuggle, Georgia national champion quarterback Buck Belue and MLB All-Star J.D.
 Drew among others.

 "It's an honor to be a part of, especially in a place like Valdosta where it's football country down there," Gilliard said, "I'm just now realizing how many great players grew up in that program.
 I know so many scouts from all over the country know where Valdosta is and what it's about."

 Gilliard and his Georgia teammates weren't the only standouts though and their camaraderie had a plethora of talent.
 Those they played with include Florida State safety Tyler Hunter and linebacker Telvin Smith, Valdosta State (and former Florida State) cornerback Greg Reid, Tennessee linebacker Dontavis Sapp and Marshall linebacker Jermaine Holmes.

 "There was just a whole lot of talent," Rome said.
 "It's amazing that I can just look back and see all the guys who were smaller back then and making plays at the Boys & Girls Club.
 Now I look up and see all these guys at big places.
 All these guys grew up in the same little area and now they're out doing great things.
 It's amazing that we all came from the same city and have known each other since we were so little."